srividya-p/mupdf_bake_fuzz_corpus/README.md

 find . -size -2M -type f -exec du -h {} + | sort -hr
 ```

 It is very easy to find PDFs with annotations, but the ones with widgets occur in lower numbers in the sources.
-The final corpus has an equal distribution of both:
+The final corpus has a roughly equal distribution of both:

 ```bash
 $ scripts/sum.sh bake_fuzzer_seed_corpus